igor-ostojic/video-to-gif-converter-react-app/README.md

 ## About The Project

 ffmpeg.wasm is a pure WebAssembly / JavaScript port of FFmpeg.
 It enables video & audio record, convert and stream right inside browsers.

+  <p align="center">It currently only works on desktop browsers ( ffmpeg-core.js INITIAL_MEMORY seems to be too large for mobile devices :          https://github.com/ffmpegwasm/ffmpeg.wasm/issues/299 )</p>

 <p align="right">(<a href="#top">back to top</a>)</p>